SaraJo/SOPA-PIPA-Protest-Page/README.md

 This is a standardized page for the internet blackout planned for 1/18/2012.
 Feel free to contribute to the design, or fork to do something cool.
 This README will contain a list of sites planned to be taken down for the duration of the day of 1/18/2012.
 Please add yours, or ping me at sarajchipps@gmail.com and I will add it to the list.

-If you have access to the HTML in your homepage, between the two <HEAD></HEAD> tags, you can drop in this bit of code.
+If you have access to the HTML in your homepage, between the two HEAD tags, you can drop in this bit of code.
 This will send your visitors to a protest page here: http://protestsopa.com.
 I blogged about this here.

 <script>